yani-c/react-native-webview-android-cache-clear/README.md

 # react-native-webview-clear-cache

-clear webview cache on android
+clear webview cache on android and ios

 ## Installation